mhdr/wireguard-install/.github/README.md

 ## Features

-- Installs and configures a ready-to-use OpenVPN server
+- Installs and configures a ready-to-use WireGuard server
 - Iptables rules and forwarding managed in a seamless way
 - If needed, the script can cleanly remove WireGuard, including configuration and iptables rules
 - Variety of DNS resolvers to be pushed to the clients